gradle/gradle/design-docs/build-initialisation.md

 * Change the `help` task to use this to assemble the help output.
 * Introduce an internal service through which a plugin can contribute error resolutions.
 * Change the `ExceptionAnalyser` implementations to use this.
-* Change the `build-setup` plugin to add help messages and error resolutions for empty builds and builds that contain a `pom.xml`.
+* Change the `build-init` plugin to add help messages and error resolutions for empty builds and builds that contain a `pom.xml`.

 ## Test coverage